coryalder/fusion360-mac-cleanup/README.md

 It's not written by me (tho I've tweaked it a little) - it's originally by user [stephen.greensides on the fusion 360 forums](https://forums.autodesk.com/t5/fusion-360-support/reclaim-fusion-360-disk-space/td-p/9888870).

+This deletes older versions, trims the log file, and removes non-english languages.
+If you use 360 in a non-english language, you'll definitely want to remove the `deleteNonEnglish` bit from this script.

 To use it:

 1. download or clone this repo.